apache/struts-site/source/tag-developers/access-to-valuestack-from-jsps.md

 ---
-layout: default
+layout: tag-developers
-title: Tag Developers Guide
+title: Access to ValueStack from JSPs
 ---

 # Access to ValueStack from JSPs